yannickjemmely/Mida/README.md

 Operating in CFDs/Forex is highly speculative and carries a high level of risk.
 It's possible to lose all your capital.
 These products may not be suitable for everyone, you should ensure that you understand the risks involved.
-Furthermore, Mida is not responsible
-for: commissions or other taxes applied to your operations, they depend on your broker;
-and any technical inconvenience that may lead to money loss, for example a stop loss not being set.
+Furthermore, Mida is not responsible for commissions or other taxes applied to your operations, they depend on your broker, and any technical inconvenience that may lead to money loss, for example a stop loss not being set.

 ## Why Mida and not MQL
-Nowadays MQL is an obsolete technology and a barrier between modern traders and algorithmic trading.
+Nowadays MQL is a procedural technology and a barrier between modern traders and algorithmic trading.
 The mission of Mida is allowing anyone to operate in financial markets without advanced programming skills or specific computer requirements.
-Furthermore, Mida allows operating with MetaTrader account without installing MetaTrader (which is available only for Windows).
+Furthermore, Mida allows operating with MetaTrader accounts without installing MetaTrader (which is available only for Windows OS).

 ## Contributors
 The author and maintainer of the project is [Vasile Pește](https://github.com/Vasile-Peste) (vasile.peste@protonmail.ch).

-This project is still in alpha, please create an issue for contributions or any questions.
+This project is still in alpha, please create an issue for contributions and questions.